gin66/tui-logger/README.md

 - [ ] Allow configuration of target dependent loglevel specifically for file logging
 - [X] Avoid duplicating of module_path and filename in every log record
 - [ ] Simultaneous modification of all targets' display/hot logging loglevel by key command

-## AI generated documentation

-I have stumbled over an excellent AI-generated description of `tui-logger`, which provides surprisingly deep and (mostly) correct implementation details.
-It would have costed me many days to write an equally good description with so many details and diagrams.
-This docu can be found [here](https://deepwiki.com/gin66/tui-logger).

 ### Smart Widget